Skip Navigation

 Ancestry

-Nebula Genomics doesn’t provide any ancestry results through their platform.
-Everything that Nebula Genomics does is specific to health, appearance, and behavioral SNPs – who you are, not where you come from.
-However, with the Deep and Ultra Deep genomic packages, Nebula Genomics provides free access to YFull.
+Nebula Genomics’ main focus is on health, appearance, and behavioral variants in your genetics — who you are, not where you come from.
+However, with the Deep and Ultra Deep packages, Nebula provides free access to “Deep Ancestry” reports through YFull.

 Gene analysis

 After the program finds the gene you want to investigate, it automatically hunts for any variants.
-If any are in your gene, the program highlights and calls your attention to important variants.
+If any are in your results, the program highlights and calls your attention to important variants.
 These variants are categorized into multiple categories:

 • High or moderate impact